RLovelett/validates_ip_format_of/README.markdown

 After installing the plugin, it's used like

     class User < ActiveRecord::Base
-      validates_url_format_of :dhcp,
+      validates_ip_format_of :dhcp,
                               :allow_nil => true,
                               :message => 'is completely unacceptable'
     end

 Takes the same arguments as [`validates_format_of`](http://api.rubyonrails.org/classes/ActiveRecord/Validations/ClassMethods.html#M001052) except for the `:with` regexp.

-Please note that the regexp used to validate URLs is not perfect, but hopefully good enough.
+Please note that the regexp used to validate IPs is not perfect, but hopefully good enough.
 See the test suite.
 Patches are very welcome.

 ## Limitations and design choices